rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 For hacking, often building the stage 1 compiler is enough, which saves a lot of time.
 But for final testing and release, the stage 2 compiler is used.

-`./x.py check` is really fast to build the rust compiler.
+`./x.py check` is really fast to build the Rust compiler.
 It is, in particular, very useful when you're doing some kind of "type-based refactoring", like renaming a method, or changing the signature of some function.